-- collation ordering of elements based on ordering of character strings. - collation delta list of differences for a specific collation table relative to one of its ancestor template collation tables.
-Each collation table can have only one immediate ancestor. - collation element sequence of n weight strings, where n is the number of levels in the collation table.
-The weights may be given as symbolic weights. - collation item non-empty sequence of characters that has an entry in the collation table. - (collation) key a real value (strictly) between 0 and 1, formed by concatenating the collation subkeys for a given string after an initial '0.', and regarding the result as a fractional numeral (in the radix of the digits used).
+collation ordering of elements based on ordering of character strings.
+This will be made equivalent to "ordering". collation delta list of differences for a specific collation table relative to one of its ancestor template collation tables.
+Each collation table can have only one immediate ancestor. relative to the common temp late table. collation element sequence of n weight strings, where n is the number of levels in the collation table.
+The weights may be given as symbolic weights. collation item non-empty sequence of characters that has an entry in the collation table. (collation) key a real value (strictly) between 0 and 1, formed by concatenating the collation subkeys for a given string after an initial '0.', and regarding the result as a fractional numeral (in the radix of the digits used).
 The reference method puts a level separator weight between each pair of the concatenated subkeys.
 The collation keys 0 and 1 can be used as special collation keys, respectively strictly less than and strictly greater than any collation key formed from any character string by the reference method.
-(Note that hardware supported floating point datatypes are not suited for representing these values, since these datatypes rarely will have sufficient precision, unless the strings compared are limited to two or three, maybe four, characters.) - (collation) level whenever used without qualification in this International Standard, level stands for the number of the 'pass' done over a string to compute its reference collation key. - collation subkey a sequence of weights computed for a character string for a particular level.
+(Note that hardware supported floating point datatypes are not suited for representing these values, since these datatypes rarely will have sufficient precision, unless the strings compared are limited to two or three, maybe four, characters.)

-(collation) preparation
+These definitions have been revised.

-a process in which character strings are mapped to (other) character strings logically before using the key calculation specified in the reference method of this International Standard.
+(collation) level whenever used without qualification in this International Standard, level stands for the number of the 'pass' done over a string to compute its reference collation key. collation subkey a sequence of weights computed for a character string for a particular level. (collation) preparation a process in which character strings are mapped to (other) character strings logically before using a process in which character strings are mapped to (other) character strings logically before using the key calculation specified in the reference method of this International Standard.

-- (collation) weight length b digit sequence.
-For the reference method, the value of b must be fixed for each level (but may be different for different levels) and the radix of the digits must be the same for all levels. - graphic character a character that has a visual representation normally handwritten, printed, or displayed.

-(level) separator weight

-a (non-zero) collation weight smaller (when regarded as an integer) than all weights used in collation elements at the preceding level, and with the same number of digits as used for the weights in the preceding level.
-A level separator weight is inserted by the reference method between each collation subkey.

-ordering a process in which a set of strings are assigned a lexicographic order symbolic weight name bound to a weight.
-Each symbolic weight is defined for a particular level.

-symbolic collation item

-a name bound to a non-empty character string.
+(collation) weight length b digit sequence.
+For the reference method, the value of b must be fixed for each level (but may be different for different levels) and the radix of the digits must be the same for all levels.
+Accepted. graphic character a character that has a visual representation normally handwritten, printed, or displayed.
+This term is defined by other normative references. (level) separator weight a (non-zero) collation weight smaller (when regarded as an integer) than all weights used in collation elements at the preceding level, and with the same number of digits as used for the weights in the preceding level.
+A level separator weight is inserted by the reference method between each collation subkey. ordering a process in which a set of strings are assigned a lexicographic order These definitions have been re evised. symbolic weight name bound to a weight.
+Each symbolic weight is defined for a particular level. symbolic collation item a name bound to a non-empty character string.
 The name may be used in specifying collation items.
+Accepted in principle.